salvadorcoronel/ns-3d-applecard/README.md

 # NativeScript Apple Card - 3D Animation

-This source code was created to demonstrate how we can do a 3d horizontal and vertical animation of an Apple Card using only styles.
+This source code was created to demonstrate how we can do a 3d horizontal and vertical animation of an Apple Card using only css styles.
 The application built with NativeScript including some .scss styles, custom mixins, font icons, .png images to create an Apple Card using 2 GridLayouts.

 ## Demo